sunfounder/picar-x/docs/source/quick_guide_on_python.rst

         Minimum = 1ms, Maximum = 54ms, Average = 14ms

-For more ways to find the IP address, please click https://www.raspberrypi.org/documentation/remote-access/ip-address.md .
+For more ways to find the IP address, please reference the following site: `IP Address <https://www.raspberrypi.org/documentation/remote-access/ip-address.md>`_.

-**Remote Access**
+**Remote Access using SSH**

-You can use SSH to connect to your Raspberry Pi from a **Windows 10** computer that is using **October 2018 Update or later** without having to use third-party clients.
+SSH can be used to connect to a Raspberry Pi from a **Windows 10** computer with an **October 2018 Update or later** without having to use a third-party client software.

-* For use SSH from a Linux computer, or a Mac, please click https://www.raspberrypi.org/documentation/remote-access/ssh/unix.md .
+* For use SSH from a Linux computer or a Mac, please follow the instructions here: `SSH using Linux or Mac OS <https://www.raspberrypi.org/documentation/remote-access/ssh/unix.md>`_.
-* For older version of Windows, please click https://www.raspberrypi.org/documentation/remote-access/ssh/windows.md .
+* For older version of Windows, please  please follow the instructions here: `SSH using Windows OS <https://www.raspberrypi.org/documentation/remote-access/ssh/windows.md>`_.

 To connect to your Pi from a different computer, copy and paste the following command into the terminal window, but replace ``<IP>`` with the IP address of the Raspberry Pi.